 The Uniquely Scottish Charm of Edinburgh's Festivals

-Every year the capital of Scotland becomes the world’s cultural melting pot, with artists and audiences from every corner of the globe joining the citizens of the city and the country in celebration of culture and creativity.
-Some people wonder whether these Festivals could just as easily take place in any city, not realising that the Festivals are rooted in Edinburgh and have become part of the intangible heritage of Scotland.
+In any normal year the capital of Scotland becomes the world’s cultural melting pot, with citizens of the city and the country joined by artists and audiences from every corner of the globe in celebration of culture and creativity.
+Some people wonder whether these Festivals could just as easily take place in any city, not realising that the Festivals are authentically rooted in Edinburgh and have become part of the intangible heritage of Scotland.
 As the great historian Sir Tom Devine says: ‘The Edinburgh Festivals are indeed a jewel in the Scottish crown which bring a matchless world-wide profile to our country.’
-To fully understand the deep roots of the Festivals in Scotland’s soil, we’ll share with you a few stories…
+To fully understand the deep roots of the Festivals in Scotland’s soil, we’ll have to share with you a few stories…

 In 1947 Rudolf Bing [then general manager of Glyndebourne Opera], Sir John Falconer [Lord Provost of Edinburgh] and Henry Harvey Wood [head of the British Council in Scotland], came together to organise the first Edinburgh International Festival.
 In the wake of the devastation of World War Two it would, they said, "provide a platform for the flowering of the human spirit”.
 Not far from their minds was the fact that Edinburgh had played such a role before.